Skip to content

 Examples of unhealthy problem-focused coping mechanisms include:

 • Avoidance: Avoidance or denying the source of stress, which can lead to increased anxiety and difficulty managing emotions.
-Research suggests that avoidance coping is associated with increased psychological distress and poorer mental health outcomes.10
+Research on trauma-exposed adults shows that avoidance coping predicts more severe PTSD and depressive symptoms, while approach-oriented coping predicts better outcomes.10

 • Aggression: Reacting to stress with anger or hostility, which can damage relationships and lead to further stress.
 Studies have found that aggressive coping is associated with increased physical health problems and decreased psychological well-being.11

 • Substance use: Using drugs or alcohol to cope with stress, which can lead to substance use disorder or alcohol addiction.
-Research has shown that substance use coping is associated with increased substance abuse and dependence, as well as poorer mental health outcomes.12
+Longitudinal research shows that drinking or using drugs to cope with negative emotions prospectively predicts alcohol problems and a higher likelihood of developing a substance use disorder.12

 • Overworking: Workaholism in an attempt to avoid or distract from stress, which can lead to burnout and other negative health outcomes.
 Studies have found that workaholic coping increases stress, anxiety, and depression.13